 The Pacific Surfliner Café car features a rotating selection of flavorful IPAs and beers from craft breweries across Southern California, including the popular Stone IPA brewed by Stone Brewing.
 Headquartered in Escondido, this San Diego company has grown to be the 10th largest craft brewer in the country.

-Their newest release, the Stone Tangerine Express IPA, officially hits store shelves the first week of February, and is currently available on the Pacific Surfliner as part of an exclusive preview for our riders.
+Their newest release, the Stone Tangerine Express IPA, officially hit store shelves in February, but Pacific Surfliner riders had an exclusive chance to try it first.

 We sat down with Stone Brewing’s Innovation team – the group responsible for developing the new tropical brew – to talk about beer, trains, and insider tips for visiting San Diego County.